Blog

 Keeping It Simple

 The biggest CRM mistake subcontractors make is overcomplicating it.
 You don't need enterprise sales automation.
-You need a clean list of opportunities, a way to track where each one stands, and reminders to follow up.
+You need a clean list of opportunities, a way to track where each one stands, and a follow-up date on every open deal that you actually review each week.

 If your CRM takes longer to maintain than the value it provides, nobody will use it.
 Start with the basics: contacts, opportunities, stages, and follow-up dates.
 Add complexity only when you see clear value in doing so.